Firionus/opengdtf/README.md

 mitigations (defaults, renames, ...) for unexpected conditions when possible or omit a part if mitigation is impossible or too hard.
 In any case, indicate problems and actions taken in a Problem Vector.
-All panics are considered a bug, because then no valid result is returned.
+Panics are usually considered a bug, because then no valid result is returned.

 **Move faster**